 - 26% Protein, 16% Fat, 3% Fiber.

-Purina Pro is definitely one of the more affordable options on this list but the price reduction comes with some drawbacks.
-There are color additives, meat by-products and wheat gluten present in this recipe.
-All undesirables that might be enough for most dog food purists to pass on this option.
-However, Purina offers an affordable, well balanced and delicious alternative for pups who are choosy.
+Purina Pro is definitely one of the more affordable options on this list, but the price reduction comes with some drawbacks.
+There are color additives, meat by-products, and wheat gluten present in this recipe.
+All undesirables might be enough for most dog food purists to pass on this option.
+However, Purina offers an affordable, well-balanced, and delicious alternative for pups who are choosy.